gveran22/MetaIBS/data/analysis-individual/Fukui-2020/raw_fastq/README.md

 # raw_fastq (Fukui)

-This directory contains `.fastq` files downloaded from the SRA with accession number PRJNA637763.
+The fastq files were downloaded with the SRA-toolkit by executing the `download_fastq_fukui.sh` script (the sra-toolkit downloaded the list of samples in `list_files_fukui.txt`).